Carlos Chacana

-Carlos Chacana (קרלוס צ'קאנה; born 23 June 1976 in San Miguel de Tucumán) is an Argentine-Israeli professional football (soccer) player who is currently contracted to Agudat HaMakhtesh.
+Carlos Chacana (קרלוס צ'קאנה; born 23 June 1976) is an Argentine-Israeli professional footballer who plays as a winger fo Agudat HaMakhtesh.

 Biography

-Early life

-Carlos Chacana was raised in Tucumán Province in Argentina by his mother and grandfather, after his father left when he was a child.
+Born in San Miguel de Tucumán, Carlos Chacana was raised in Tucumán Province in Argentina by his mother and grandfather, after his father left when he was a child.
 He says that after every goal he scores, he says a prayer for his grandfather.
 Chacana began to play football in his neighborhood and local tournaments.
 He was scared at first about playing actual club football though because he did not have enough money for shoes.

-Playing career
+Career

 Start in Argentina

 At the age of 16, Chacana began training with Club Atlético San Martín de Tucumán after being pressured to by his grandfather.
 The club supplied Chacana with a pair of football boots and occasionally with transportation to training.
 In 1997, he played his first professional match for San Martín in a Primera B Nacional match.
 Slowly, he cracked the first team and started to score goals.
 During a league match against Club Atlético Tucumán, officials from River Plate were impressed by his play.
 The next day Chacana found himself on a bus to Buenos Aires.

 The players at River Plate gave him the nickname, "El Burrito de Tucumán" because of the resemblance between him and Ariel Ortega.
 Because Chacana entered though in midseason, he could only take part in Copa Libertadores matches.
 At the end of the season, Ramón Díaz was appointed manager and Chacana left for Quilmes.